lbnl-science-it/OOD_training_Feb2023/OOD_trainining_7Feb.md

 ---
 ## External Collaborator :
-Chose your institution from the drop down menue and enter your cretials for the account.
+Chose your institution from the drop down menu and enter your credentials for the account.
 If your institution is not listed then chose google to use a google account for login.
 ![bg w:600](Figures/mylrc_external3.png)
 ![bg w:600](Figures/mylrc_external2.png)